hessu/aprsc/doc/HOME.md

 ----------------------

 * [README](README.html)
-* Paper on aprsc for TAPR DCC 2012
+* Paper on aprsc for TAPR DCC 2012 (will be here shortly)
-* Presentation slides from TAPR DCC 2012
+* Presentation slides from TAPR DCC 2012 (will be here shortly)

 Contributing to aprsc